Students-SC/workshops/README.md

-# workshops
-resume and portfolio workshops supplemental materials
+# Students@SC Resume and Portfolio Workshops

+This page contains supplemental materials for the Resume and Portfolio Workshops.

+## Resume Workshop

+## Portfolio Workshop